microsoft/OneLabeler-doc/docs/index.md

 For example, adding an interface module will immediately create a new window in the prototype preview.
 Tunning the hyperparameter of an interface module will also immediately update the corresponding window of the interface module.

-To take the advantage of the realtime update, the developer can choose to juxtapose the workflow and the prototype preview as below.
+To take the advantage of the real-time update, the developer can choose to juxtapose the workflow and the prototype preview as below.
 In this way, the developer can efficiently iterate the workflow design.

 <img :src="$withBase('/docking.png')">